arwendy123/Data-Scientist-Analyst-Portfolio/README.md

 **Results:**

 ## Study Projects
-In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.
+In this section, I will share links to my GitHub repositories where you can find the code and Jupyter notebooks that I have created during online courses or for personal projects:

 ### Lorem
 **Description:**